delphix/dxanalyze/README.md

 Latest available release with instructions are available to download on this page.

+This tool is developed using 3 different technologies to do same work
+- VBA ( Excel Macros )
+- Python ( pydxanalyze )
+- Docker [ Docker container created based on Python code ]

 If you have any question or find a bug, please use community.delphix.com, dxanalyze@delphix.com distribution list or post it directly on github.